Karanpatel111/Dogs-and-cats/README.md

 1. Convolution layer : conv2D class helps to add this layer in neural network and define kernel or filter size.
 2. Pooling : down-sampling operation that reduce the dimensionality of feature map.
 3. Flattening : helps to convert 2D array from pooled feature map into single long continuous linear vector.
-4. fully connected layer : dense function used to define activation function and units( for multiclass more than 1 units and for binary class units = 2)
+4. fully connected layer : dense function used to define activation function and units( for multiclass more than 1 units and for binary class units = 1) then compiler functions helps to define optimizer and loss ( for binary classification loss='binary_crossentropy' and more than 2 categorical classification loss='categorical_crossentropy')